 You will also need to conduct an assessment of the current lease administration and accounting program.
 What are the systems, processes, and controls that are in place today?
 What changes will be required to comply with the new accounting standards?
 You will need to assemble a cross-functional team of experts from Accounting, Finance, Treasury, Procurement, Real Estate, IT, and Operations to conduct the analysis.

 You will need to select a lease accounting software package.
 It is a database to track all the key contract terms for your leases – start and end dates; base and variable rents; and termination, extension, and buyout options.
 It should have the ability to store all the related master lease agreements, schedules, purchase orders, and invoices.
 It should have a lease accounting subledger that can generate the necessary journal entries for both the current and new US GAAP and IFRS standards.

 Enterprise class lease accounting software is typically priced based upon the number of end-users or the number of leases.
 Costs will vary depending upon which software deployment model you prefer.
 You can have your IT team run the software in your own data center or subscribe to a Software-as-a-Service (SaaS) delivered in the cloud.

 3) Software Implementation

 You will need to perform functional testing on the new application to ensure that it produces proper accounting results for both the current and new standard.
-Once you have worked through all the bugs, you will want to conduct User Acceptance Testing with key members of the or accounting organizations.
-Then you will need to train and rollout the software to the broader user community which might include members of the real estate, accounts payable and operations teams.
+Once you have worked through all the bugs, you will want to conduct user acceptance testing with key members of the Accounting organizations.
+Then, you will need to train and rollout the software to the broader user community which might include members of the Real Estate, Accounts Payable, and Operations teams.